gerarts/lit-watch/README.md

 export const watch = createWatcher(store);
 ```

-### Filtering, transforming and combining data with reselect
+### Filtering, transforming, and combining data with reselect

 You can use [reselect](https://redux-toolkit.js.org/api/createSelector)'s `createSelector` to create complex queries.